Historians: Read Asset Metadata

 - Define scope: Identify the assets that are in scope for the given solution.

-- Plan how you will query: Decide how assets (and their attributes/tags) will be queried (e.g., naming conventions, templates, filters).
+- Plan how you will query: Decide how assets (and their attributes) will be queried (e.g., naming conventions, templates, filters).

-- Scale resources/queries as needed: Determine if resources need to be scaled because it might not be possible to obtain all desired metadata with one query.
+- Scale resources as needed: Determine if resources need to be scaled because it might not be possible to obtain all desired metadata with one query.

-- Account for change cadence: Determine how often asset metadata changes and configure an appropriate Cache Interval so updates are reflected efficiently.
+- Account for change cadence: Determine how often asset metadata changes and configure an appropriate Pipeline polling frequency so updates are reflected efficiently.

 - Choose a pattern: Run on a schedule, poll at a frequency, or invoke the pipeline externally.
-Asset metadata typically changes infrequently, so processing can be less frequent than value stream.
+Asset metadata typically changes infrequently, so processing can be less frequent than value changes.

-- Changes to asset metadata: This may update existing records in the destination system rather than creating new records.
+- Changes to asset metadata: This solution may update existing records in the destination system rather than inserting new records.

-- Select outputs: Write the payload to a MQTT broker, database, data lake, or data warehouse, or make available by the Intelligence Hub REST Data Server.
+- Select outputs: Write the payload to a database, data lake, or data warehouse, or make it available via the Intelligence Hub's REST Data Server.

 AVEVA PI System Asset Framework (AF): asset metadata